iWaraxe-school/onlinestore-roma0593/README.md

 #### Task #8

 The same task as previous, but to store and get store data you should
-- implement an HTTP server (use included in java or external lib), that will handle in memory or DB your categories, but you will receive them via HTTP protocol.
+- implement an HTTP server (use included in java or external lib), that will handle in memory or pl.coherent.store.DB your categories, but you will receive them via HTTP protocol.
 - Also, you should implement `add the product to cart` logic in this server, and process this request via HTTP.
 - Finally, your HTTP service should be secured with basic authentication  (credentials can be hardcoded).
 - For HTTP client-side you also can use the default (included in java) or use RestAssured.